GoogleCloudPlatform/gcp-service-broker/docs/customization.md

   <td><i>dropdown_select</i></td>
   <td>Service</td>
   <td>
-  The service this plan is associated with
+  The service this plan is associated with.

 <ul>